jimisor/isor.co.uk/log.md

 # Work log

 This is a high level log of the recent technical work I've completed.
-Latest first.

 ## 2024